-The Properties view shows properties for a selected element, but sometimes also information about elements that are related to the selected element.
+The Properties view shows properties for the selected element, but sometimes also information about elements that are related to the selected element.
 In those cases it's often possible to navigate to those related elements.
 The navigation commands are usually provided in the form of hyperlinks or buttons.
 By default the result of performing a navigation in the Properties view is to select the element that was navigated to in the Project Explorer.
 Remember to pin the Properties view before performing a navigation if you don't want it to switch to showing the properties of the element that was navigated to.
-If you instead prefer that such navigations should open another Properties for that element, you can set the preference Modeling - General - Navigation - Default navigation destination to "Property Dialog".
+If you instead prefer that such navigation commands should open a Property dialog showing the properties for the element, you can set the preference Modeling - General - Navigation - Default navigation destination to "Property Dialog".